MH-AMIL/AMIL.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to the Additive Manufacturing and Innovation Laboratory (AMIL)."
+title: "Welcome to the Additive Manufacturing and Innovation Laboratory!"
 author_profile: true
 redirect_from:
   - /about/